RaviTambade/TAP/README.md

 # TAP (Transflower Acceleration Program)

 TAP (Transflower Accleration Program) is a  100% live Mentor driven Project based learning Bootcamp.
 It is mentored by live instructors via zoom.
-You can login and join, learn , apply , build skill of FullStack Developer using TAP Bootcamp from anywhere.
+You can login and join, learn , apply , build skill of FullStack Developer using TAP from anywhere.

 It is a pride to introduce you Mentoring Program called TAP.
 It provides personalized Mentoring program for individual to build skill of Full Stack Developer for industries(Information Technology) projects.
 I am sure 25 years of Mentoring role would contribute in reducing your learning curve.